 2.5km to the second roundabout where the Camino veers left down Avenida de Zamora (2nd exit).
 Follow the Camino for the Xunta Albergue, for Grelo Albergue take Rúa Nosa Señora da Sainza (1st exit).Ourense

 RIGHT ROUTE: Ourense ➜ Cea: 22.5km

 After crossing the bridge, 300m up the hill the Camino divides, the right route turns on to Avenida de Santiago, while the left route continues straight towards the (northern) railway station, visible up the hill.
 Both routes involve a steep climb to get out of the valley of the River Miño.

 This route can get muddy and flooded after rain.

-Turn right on to Avenida de Santiago which you follow for about 1km, walking on the RIGHT otherwise you'll miss the waymarkings, until the Camino veers on to a minor road to the right.
+Turn right on to Avenida de Santiago which you follow for 700m, walking on the RIGHT otherwise you'll miss the waymarkings, until the Camino veers on to a minor road to the right.
 After a short while you'll cross the main road again and continue steeply uphill.
-You'll cross another road and then there's a long, steep climb to...
+You'll cross another road and then there's a steep 250m climb over 2km.

 ATTENTION!
 Fake yellow arrows will try to lead you towards the village of Cambeo.
-They're a slightly lighter colour than normal arrows, play close attention, they appear in the woods about 5km after Cudeiro.
-If you end up in Cambeo you'll have to follow the main road left to rejoin the Camino (ignore arrows urging you to continue north!)
+They're a slightly lighter colour than normal arrows, play close attention, they appear in the woods after the Camino flattens out.
+If you accidentally end up in Cambeo you'll have to follow the main road left to rejoin the Camino (ignore arrows urging you to continue north!)